 Step forward with your back foot, so that your feet are together again.
 Then, lunge forward with the leg that you stepped up with.
 Add weight to this exercise by holding dumbbells in each hand.

-Start standing with your feet together.
+HOW TO DO IT: Start standing with your feet together.
 Take a big step back with one foot and sink your back knee down, close to the ground.
 Keep your torso as upright as possible.
 Step back up to the top and then switch feet.
 For this exercise, you can either hold a dumbbell up to your chest in goblet position or one dumbbell in each hand.
-Do eight reps on each side, alternating legs each rep.

 Keep alternating between the left and right side until you've done 10 reps on each leg.
 To add weight, hold a dumbbell either in the goblet position or down in between your legs.